tao-cumplido/vscode-hex-viewer/readme.md

+> [!Important]
+> The extension was rebranded and the repository moved to https://github.com/tao-cumplido/inspector-hex.

 # Hex Viewer

 Custom editor extension to open files in raw byte representation.
 Also renders possible text decoding results.
 Doesn't support editing the document (yet).